SciML/Catalyst.jl/docs/src/introduction_to_catalyst/catalyst_for_new_julia_users.md

 Next, we wish to simulate our model.
 To do this, we need to provide some additional information to the simulator.
 This is
 * The initial condition.
 That is, the concentration (or copy numbers) of each species at the start of the simulation.
-* The timespan.
-That is, the timeframe over which we wish to run the simulation.
+* The time span.
+That is, the time frame over which we wish to run the simulation.
 * The parameter values.
 That is, the values of the model's parameters for this simulation.

 The initial condition is given as a *Vector*.
 This is a type which collects several different values.
 To declare a vector, the values are specific within brackets, `[]`, and separated by `,`.
 Since we only have one species, the vector holds a single element.
 In this element, we set the value of $X$ using the `:X => 1.0` syntax.
 Here, we first denote the name of the species (with a `:` pre-appended, which creates a `Symbol`), next follows a `=>` and then the value of $X$.
 Since we wish to simulate the *concentration* of X over time, we will let the initial condition be decimal valued.